ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/integrate-with-excel.markdown

 ## Example

-Firstly let's create a database, Northwind, and import the [sample data](..\..\studio\database\tasks\create-sample-data.markdown) into it.
+First let's create a database, Northwind, and import the [sample data](..\..\studio\database\tasks\create-sample-data.markdown) into it.

-Now let's query the product collection include the category document and project some of its properties using the below RQL
+Now let's query the product collection include the category document and project some of its properties using the below RQL:

 {CODE-BLOCK:plain}
 from Products as p